Large scale regularity and correlation length for almost length-minimizing random curves in the plane: Proof of the stochastic ingredients

-for any $ t > 0 $ and some universal constant $ C > 0 $.
+for any $ t > 0 $.
 Once more, we make use of the continuity estimate in Lemma \ref{lemma:cameron-martin-continuity} (with $ | \partial M | $ on the l.h.s.~replaced by $ L $) that by employing the Gaussian concentration estimate from Bogachev's book, see \cite[Theorem 4.5.6]{BogachevGM}, reduces the problem to bounding the expectation

-By Lemma \ref{lem:deformation}, there exists a universal constant $ 0 < c < \infty $ such that for any of the competing sets above, we find some set $ N \in \Gamma_{cL} $ (see the definition before Lemma \ref{lem:deformation}) such that
+By Lemma \ref{lem:deformation}, there exists a universal constant $ 0 < c_{ \rm def } < \infty $ such that for any of the competing sets above, we find some set $ N \in \Gamma_{ c_{ \rm def } L } $ (see the definition before Lemma \ref{lem:deformation}) such that

 Since